 The Keep has been designated a conservation area and we have some specific requirements about maintaining our houses as a consequence of this.

 All owners of houses on The Keep contribute financially to the upkeep of the grounds and the estate roads, which are private, by paying a subscription, currently around £225 per quarter paid by standing order.
-Please note that residents who miss payments or pay late, impose an unfair burden on the rest.
 Please contact the Board for payment details.

-The Keep Residents’ Association Ltd (KRA) is run by volunteers and as such we actively encourage our neighbours to get involved in the running of the estate.
-The Board typically meets monthly to discuss the management of The Keep.
-Directors’ contributions to the KRA can range from expressing a point of view on a decision through to being actively engaged in managing maintenance and strategy for The Keep.
-We hold a meeting for all shareholders once a year, typically in St. Michael & All Angels’ Church Hall on Pond Road to discuss major issues affecting The Keep.
-The AGM is held has normally been held in May or June (but in response to shareholder requests we are holding it in September in 2017).
-We will write to you in advance of the meeting to invite you and we look forward to seeing you there.
-If you are interested in getting more closely involved in the running of the Keep Residents’ Association please don’t hesitate to contact any of the Directors listed below.
+We hold a meeting for all shareholders once a year, usually in St. Michael & All Angels’ Church Hall on Pond Road, to discuss major issues affecting The Keep.
+We will contact you in advance of the meeting to invite you and we look forward to seeing you there.
+If you are interested in getting more closely involved in the running of the Keep Residents’ Association please don’t hesitate to contact any of the Directors.

-Typically the Royal Borough of Greenwich collects rubbish on Tuesdays.
-Collection days do vary when Bank Holidays fall, but we are normally given advance notification from the Council.
+Usually the Royal Borough of Greenwich collects rubbish on Tuesdays.
+Collection days do vary when Bank Holidays fall and are usually a day later.
 For the majority of houses on The Keep the collection point for wheelie bins is at the railway track end of the garage block.
 The exception is for houses which have back gates onto Morden Road Mews where residents are able to leave their wheelie bins.
 Please put out the rubbish on Monday evening, and collect your bin as soon as possible.
 If you don’t do this it causes problems for traffic coming and going by the garages, and makes the area look untidy.
 RB Greenwich operates a three colour scheme collection service: